 Your Travel Helps Ordinary Cubans

-While travel to Cuba does present some interesting challenges, it is certainly worthwhile.
-The economy in Cuba is suffering due to the U.S. embargo and travel restrictions.
+While travel to Cuba does present some interesting challenges, it is certainly worthwhile and now, more than ever, Cuba needs your money!
+The economy in Cuba is suffering due to the U.S. embargo, the lack of any travelers for the two years of the pandemic, and now, with the war in Ukraine going on, there are no Russian tourists who were supposed to account for 40% of those visiting Cuba in 2022.
 When you travel to Cuba your money has a real and positive impact on the people there.
 For you, the reward is also great!
 Cuba has a vibrant culture of music, art, architecture, and history that awaits the intrepid traveler.
 The people of Cuba will welcome you warmly.
 And as noted, your travels, however you may choose to do them, will have a very real and positive impact on the lives of Cubans.